WestDRI/wgpages/content/chapel2/chapel-13-multi-locale-chapel.md

 > Inside the Docker container on multiple locales your code will not run any faster than on a single
 > locale, since you are emulating a virtual cluster, and all tasks run on the same physical node.
 To
 > achieve actual speedup, you need to run your parallel multi-locale Chapel code on a real HPC cluster.
+{.note}

 On an HPC cluster you would need to submit either an interactive or a batch job asking for several nodes and then run a multi-locale Chapel code inside that job.
-In practice, the exact commands to run multi-locale Chapel codes depend on how Chapel was built on the cluster.
+In practice, the exact commands to run multi-locale Chapel codes depend on how Chapel was configured on the cluster.

 When you compile a Chapel code with the multi-locale Chapel compiler, two binaries will be produced.
 One is called `mybinary` and is a launcher binary used to submit the real executable `mybinary_real`.
 If the